contrast-zone/t-rewriter.js/comic.md

-> Flipping table
+> Flipping table...
 >
 >     (╯°□°）╯︵ ┻━┻
 >
-> when I'm studying and it says:
+> ... when I'm studying and it says:
 > "A metatheory is a theory whose
 > subject matter is some theory."